-Since the mortgage crisis began in 2008, many government programs have been created to help struggling homeowners.
+From the last mortgage crisis that began in 2008, many government programs were created to help struggling homeowners.
 Unfortunately, there are also scam artists trying to take advantage of people who may be behind on their mortgages and are looking to avoid foreclosure.

 Another scam that has been observed is a title transfer scam.
 The foreclosure rescue company tricks the borrower into signing the title over to them.
 While the homeowner is told that s/he will get the title back at the end of the process, they actually end up living as a renter in their own home, and could be evicted at any time by the scam artist or through foreclosure by the original lender/servicer.